Kristie Backus, Graduate Counseling Intern

 has worked with students of all ages and most recently worked with students at the Franklin

 County Adult Education Program in Farmington.
-Currently, as a graduate intern at the UMF
+Currently, as a clinician at the UMF

 Mental Health and Counseling Services Center, Kristie assists students in exploring personal or